In This Article

 There were five brightening steps to this routine that all my derms agreed on.
 They started with exfoliation—either chemical, physical, or both.
 "Incorporating an exfoliant that will gently buff away dead skin cells while brightening the skin tone is a great thing to do to maintain the vibrancy of freckles," says aesthetic and surgical dermatologist Naissan O. Wesley.
 After all, dark pigment gets trapped in dead cells on the skin's surface, so clearing them away will make you look instantly brighter.
 Wesley recommends Arbonne RE9 Advanced Prepwork Cleansing Polish, which is infused with superfoods for gentle physical exfoliation.

-As far as chemical exfoliation goes, our derms recommend killing two birds with one stone and choosing a cleanser that contains AHAs and/or BHAs to use every morning.
-For sensitive skin types, Austin-based dermatologist Ted Lain suggests SkinCeuticals Purifying Cleanser With Glycolic Acid ($34), which has a 3% glycolic acid concentration that's low and non-irritating enough for most skin types and also contains glycerin to stave off dryness.
-For oilier skin, try Mario Badescu Glycolic Foaming Cleanser ($16), at first using it a few times a week and then working up to every day.
+As far as chemical exfoliation goes, our derms recommend killing two birds with one stone and choosing a cleanser that contains AHAs (alpha hydroxy acids) and/or BHAs (beta hydroxy acids) to use every morning.
+For sensitive skin types, Austin-based dermatologist Ted Lain suggests SkinCeuticals Purifying Cleanser With Glycolic Acid ($35), which has a 3% glycolic acid concentration that's low and non-irritating enough for most skin types and also contains glycerin, to stave off dryness.
+For oilier skin, try Mario Badescu Glycolic Foaming Cleanser, at first using it a few times a week and then working up to every day.

 "Antioxidants, such as vitamin C and ferulic acid are also required as part of a brightening regimen," says Lain.
 "They brighten and protect, so are best applied in the morning, as a serum, with sunscreen applied as the next step."
 SkinCeuticals' iconic C E Ferulic serum is Lain's go-to antioxidant.

 Board-certified dermatologist Dr. Loretta Ciraldo, MD, FAAD, also makes an intense brightening cream as part of her eponymous skincare line, which I tried in combination with C E Ferulic.
 The potent product contains 20% L-ascorbic acid ("the most clinically tested and proven effective form of vitamin C," says Ciraldo), and the texture is water-free and velvety, so it works beautifully under makeup.